Country and Regional Strategies

 BANK DETAILS HAVE TO BE PROVIDED SEPARATELY USING ONE OF THE FOLLOWING FORMS:

 QUALITY ASSURANCE AND THEMATIC ORIENTATION

-For guidance on the consideration and integration of environmental, gender and social standards during the planning and project design phase, please consult ADA's Environmental and Social Impact Management Manual.
+For guidance on the consideration and integration of environmental, gender and social standards during the planning and project design phase, please consult ADA's checklist for Environmental, Gender and Social Standards.